-The researcher relied on the Statistical Package for Social Sciences for all statistical processing, both in verifying the psychometric properties of the research tools and in extracting the results.
-She used the following statistical methods:

-Second test for an independent sample Second test for two independent samples Pearson's correlation coefficient Alpha equation for internal consistency Z-test Simple regression analysis
+The researcher relied on the Statistical Package for the Social Sciences for all statistical analyses, both to verify the psychometric properties of the research tools and to extract the results.
+She used the following statistical methods: Second test for an independent sample, Second test for two independent samples, Pearson's correlation coefficient, Alpha equation for internal consistency, Z-test, and Simple regression analysis.